Calculate Your BMI

 Regular Exercise

-Aim for at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous activity weekly.
+Aim for at least 150 minutes of moderate aerobic activity per week.

 Stay Hydrated

-Drink plenty of water throughout the day and limit sugary beverages.
+Drink plenty of water and limit sugary beverages.

 Quality Sleep

-Get 7–9 hours of quality sleep per night to support a healthy metabolism.
+Get 7–9 hours of quality sleep per night.

 Stress Management